Arturo Brachetti: Early life

+Career

-His professional career began in 1978 in France at the parisian cabaret Paradis Latin, under the direction of Jean Marie Rivière.
+His professional career began in 1978 in France at the Parisian cabaret Paradis Latin, under the direction of Jean Marie Rivière.
 This led to a starring role in André Heller's German production of "Flic Flac"(1981).
 From Germany he went to England, appearing at London's Piccadilly Theatre starring in the production of "Y" which ran for just over a year (1983–84).
 He was nominated for the prestigious Society of West End Theatre Award.
-That same year he performed at "The Covent Garden Christmas Gala" in the presence of the British Royal Family.
+That same year he performed at "The Covent Garden Christmas Gala" in the presence of the British royal family.

 On his return to Italy, he participated as the guest star in 10 episodes of the television show Al paradise for the Italian national television RAI (1985).
 It was after this that he was introduced to the Italian theatre scene.
 This led to a string of successful theatre productions (M. Butterfly, L'Histoire du Soldat, Varietà, In Principio Arturo, Amami Arturo, Il Mistero dei Bastardi Assassini, I Massibilli, etc.), and television appearances, making him one of the most critically acclaimed young actors of the Italian stage.
 He also memorably performed as the interval act at the 1991 Eurovision Song Contest in Rome.

 He returned to London to perform in Tony Harrison's production of "Square Rounds" at the National Theatre.
 In 1989 and 1990 he was also a regular performer on The Best of Magic for Thames Television.
 Then off to Disneyland Paris where, with Mickey Mouse, he co-hosted the show A Night of Magic, which was transmitted internationally.

 From 1995, with the Italian production company Compagnia Della Rancia and the director Saverio Marconi, Brachetti continued to concentrate on creating and developing musicals for the Italian audience.
-His original musical "Fregoli" won the Biglietto D'Oro (Golden Ticket Award) for the best selling show in a season (280,000 tickets).
+His original musical "Fregoli" won the Biglietto D'Oro (Golden Ticket Award) for the best-selling show in a season (280,000 tickets).
 His popularity continued with the production of "Brachetti in Technicolor" and "Midsummer Night's Dream".

 In the opera field, he played the storyteller in Stravinsky's "Histoire du soldat", "Peter and the wolf"(2011) and "Allegro un po' troppo" (2013).

 His appearance on a live episode of The Drew Carey Show in 1999 gave him a "pick of the day" title on the program Access Hollywood.
 He also played a role in the Warner sitcom Nikki.